-Boletus Pinophilus Identification
+Boletus pinophilus Mushroom Identification

-8–22 cm at maturity; convex in the button stage, becoming broadly convex to nearly flat; greasy to tacky; bald; often shallowly wrinkled in places; brownish red to reddish brown; sometimes with a whitish bloom when young.
+3.15 to 8.66 inches (8 to 22 cm) at maturity; convex in the button stage, becoming broadly convex to nearly flat; greasy to tacky; bald; often shallowly wrinkled in places; brownish red to reddish brown; sometimes with a whitish bloom when young.

 White; solid; unchanging when sliced, or staining slightly pinkish.

-Odor and Taste: Taste nutty; odor not distinctive.
+Taste nutty; odor not distinctive.

-Spore Print: Olive to brownish.
+Olive to brownish.

-Boletus Pinophilus Edibility
+Boletus pinophilus Edibility